DSR-RHIT/me447-visualizing-data/cm/cm101_file-management.md

 <img src="../resources/icon-md.png" width="2%" /> README.md
 <img src="../resources/icon-Rproj.png" width="2%" /> portfolio.Rproj

-## file naming
+## naming files

 Carefully consider your file naming scheme when you write your first script.

+PRO TIP: Write out a set of file names for each directory you think may contribute to a particular report and stick to it.
+It is really time-consuming and error-prone to change a file-naming scheme after several files are written.

-Rough out the expected file names for each directory contributing to a particular report.
-For example, suppose for portfolio display D1, I designed a strip plot to display the `speedski` data.
-I might use the file naming scheme: every file starts with the display number, `d1`, followed by the graph type, `-stripplot`, and the data set, `-speedski`.
+To illustrate a potential scheme, as a suggestion only, suppose for portfiolio display D1, we design a strip plot to display `speedski` data.
+My file naming plan might be:

     carpentry/ d1-stripplot-speedski-carpentry.R
     data/      d1-stripplot-speedski.rds